 There are certain things you shouldn’t or may not want to share publicly – such as confidential information or the team’s salaries.
-“Be upfront here and let your employees know what areas are off limits and why they are off limits.
-It will help to reduce the team frustrations,” advises our Team Lead Juraj.
+“Be upfront here and let your employees know what areas are off-limits and why they are off-limits.
+It will help to reduce the team frustrations,” advises our Team Lead, Juraj Holub.

 You may receive far more questions than you can handle during a limited Q&A slot.
-But instead of ending the discussion there, take it a step further and answer the remaining questions after the meeting in writing.
+What to do with them?
+Instead of ending the discussion there, take it a step further and answer the remaining questions after the meeting in writing.

 Marks & Spencer follows another strategy: “We had way more questions than we could handle in 20 minutes, but the beauty of Slido is that we knew that we could take away those 30 or 40 questions that we didn’t get to answer and come back to them later at our team meetings.”

-A well-facilitated Q&A at your all-company meetings is a critical tool for ensuring your employees get heard.
+A well-facilitated Q&A at your all-hands meeting is a critical tool for ensuring your employees get heard.
 Use the tips above to run an effective Q&A from start to finish, address the most important issues and build alignment across the entire company.